vectorgrp/ci-siltest-demo/README.md

 ## Introduction

-In an ever growing and more complex world, CI / CD solutions are key to develop and provide fast and reliable software solutions.
-By combining the work of the whole team in one repository and automatically test the changes, CI / CD provides fast testing and change feedback.
+CI / CT solutions are key to develop and provide fast and reliable software solutions.
+By combining the work of the whole team in one repository and automatically test the changes, CI / CT provides fast testing and change feedback.
-This repository should give you a peek into the capabilities of Vector tools in a CI context.
-Starting with the changes of C-Code for an ECU, triggering the whole compilation and testing of the virtual ECU.
-Leading to test reports, showing you if your changes broke some tests or functionality of your ECU.
+This repository should give you a peek of how to setup a Continuous Test (CT) environment with CANoe4SW Server Edition for vVIRTUALtarget ECUs.
+Starting with the changes of C code for an ECU, we are triggering the whole compilation and testing process of the virtual ECU.
+Test reports will show you if your changes broke some tests or functionality of your ECU.

-In this demo repository, you can take action, by editing the C Files under [/ECU/Appl/](/ECU/Appl/) to trigger the attached CI pipeline and see the Vector Tools in action.
+In this demo repository, you can take action, by editing the C files under [/ECU/Appl/](/ECU/Appl/) to trigger the attached CI pipeline and see the involved Vector tools in action.
-Afterwards you can observe the test results and see, if your changes broke some tests.
+Afterwards you can observe the test results.

 ## Overview

 <img src="doc/resources/images/OnPullRequest.svg" width=300 align="right">

-The system developed in this example is the LightControl ECU.
-The LightControl ECU implements an automatic control of the low beams of a car.
+The "LightControl" ECU in this example implements an automatic control of the low beams of a car.
 It is implemented as an AUTOSAR SWC running on top of Vector MICROSAR Classic.

-To facilitate the development of this ECU, the development organization performs large parts of their system testing as Software-in-the-Loop tests using a virtual ECU.
+To facilitate the development of this ECU, the development organization performs large parts of their system testing as SIL tests using a virtual ECU.
 The virtual ECU is built using Vector [vVIRTUALtarget](https://www.vector.com/int/en/products/products-a-z/software/vvirtualtarget/).
-The ECU is executed as part of a remaining bus simulation environment using Vector CANoe4SW SE.
+The ECU is integrated in a CANoe4SW Server Edition simulation environment with remaining bus simulation.
-In this simulation environment the system test cases that are authored in a YAML-based format and implemented using CAPL can then be executed.
+In this simulation environment the system test cases are implemented using CAPL and organized in YAML-based format.
-These test cases can be efficiently created and managed through our [`Vector Test Unit` VSCode plugin](https://marketplace.visualstudio.com/items?itemName=VectorGroup.test-unit).
+These test cases can be efficiently created and managed through our [`Vector Test Unit` Visual Studio Code plugin](https://marketplace.visualstudio.com/items?itemName=VectorGroup.test-unit).

 For an ideal integration into the development workflow, the test workflow as depicted below is set up to run automatically whenever a pull request is opened on the repository.
 Pull requests may contain changes to the ECU source code, the ECU BSW configuration, the test cases, and the simulation setup.